Authenticity is as big as the Internet itself

-“The Internet Is Broken” proclaims the title of an MIT Technology Review cover story, while Stanford University's Clean Slate Initiative explores the idea of scrapping the existing Net and starting over.
+“The Internet Is Broken” proclaims the title of an MIT Technology Review cover story, while Stanford University's Clean Slate Initiative explores the idea of scrapping the existing Internet and starting over.

 Spam brings us phishing attacks that deliver malware that in turn builds botnets.
 Fraud and predation pervade everyday online experience.
 Identities - and cash - are stolen in batches.